 Labor, tear-off and disposal included: Many shingle manufacturer warranties cover materials only.
 In this respect, Atlas offers one of the best warranties available.
 It also covers labor including a tear-off when necessary and disposal fees.

-This table summarizes all Atlas roofing shingle warranties:
+This table below summarizes all Atlas roofing shingle warranties:

 Pro Tip: Do you notice staining on roofs in your area?
 It’s caused by algae.
 If you haven’t looked, you should before you buy shingles.

-If staining is a problem in your area, Atlas Legend, Pinnacle Pristine and StormMaster shingles come with industry-best lifetime algae warranties, so should be on your short list of options.
+If staining is a problem in your area, Atlas Legend, Pinnacle Pristine, and StormMaster shingles come with the industry-best lifetime algae warranties, so should be on your short list of options.